Career Training is a Key Component of Our Cyber School Program

 - To enable them to discover their future careers

 - To help them succeed in their future careers and in life

-You will find elements of the CCAWorks™ initiative in everything CCA has to offer at the elementary, middle and high school levels as well as in our college and career preparation services.
+You will find elements of the CCAWorks® initiative in everything CCA has to offer at the elementary, middle and high school levels as well as in our college and career preparation services.

 In addition to learning about and working in a controlled environment agriculture center, students gain training and knowledge in a variety of career areas, such as hydroponics, aeroponics, electrical, plumbing, HVAC, supply chain management, business, STEM, and art and design.
 They can pursue college-level research as well through the facility’s research and development lab, tissue culture lab and genetics lab.

-Since AgWorks at CCA™ opened in December 2018, CCA students have grown and donated hundreds of pounds of produce to the Central Pennsylvania Food Bank.
+Since AgWorks at CCA® opened in December 2018, CCA students have grown and donated hundreds of pounds of produce to the Central Pennsylvania Food Bank.

-In 2020, the TechWorks at CCA™ facility in Pittsburgh begins to provide students with hands-on learning in several areas, including information technology, computer programming, drones, STEM and robotics.
-In the future, we plan to open a MedWorks at CCA™ facility in southeastern Pennsylvania to expose our students to medical and health care careers.
+In 2020, TechWorks at CCA®, headquartered in Pittsburgh, began providing students with hands-on learning in several areas, including information technology, computer programming, drones, advanced manufacturing, and robotics.
+In the future, we plan to open a MedWorks at CCA™ facility in southeastern Pennsylvania to expose our students to medical and healthcare careers.